 Movement of water documents Kim’s front line experience in a neighbourhood of Dar es salaam Tanzania, city of four million in the sub-Sahara in 2007.
 The artist’s multi-media installation highlights the labour-intensive process of searching for and collecting water, water that is often polluted or toxic.
 Kitchen’s experience in a community where gathering water is a daily priority, with deadly consequences led her to reflect on her own relationship with water.
 The exhibition incorporates large photographs taken in her neighbourhood of 3 months while in Dar es salaam, juxtaposed with journal entries and plastic pails filled with locally sourced water.
 Kitchen also recorded her use of water in video format to stimulate awareness about the availability of clean water which during installation is projected into a steel drum of water.

-The film presents water use in the west, specifically around Kim’s home and the surrounding area.
-The film considers all of the actions that are relevant to the daily use of water.
-As she produced the film, Kim became aware of the following:
+The film presents water use specifically Kim’s home and surrounding area.
+The film considers all actions relevant to the daily use of water.
+As she produced this film, Kim became aware of the following: